natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_repetition.rst

 Expression ``\d{1,4}`` describes one to four digits.

 Note that the output of command from equipment does not have a VLAN with number 1.
-Regular expression got a number 1 from somewhere.
+Regex got a number 1 from somewhere.
 Number 1 was in the output from hostname in line ``sw1#sh mac address-table``.

 To correct this, it suffices to complete an expression and indicate that